umbcdata602/spring2021/week05.md

 # Week 5 -- Model evaluation and hyperparameter tuning (23 Feb)

-Class discussions will involve working with code from the notebooks associated with Chapter 5 & 6.
+Class discussions will involve working with code from the notebooks associated with Chapters 5 & 6.

 You should be familiar with the code in [ch05.ipynb](https://github.com/rasbt/python-machine-learning-book-3rd-edition/blob/master/ch05/ch05.ipynb)